WHAT IS THE COMBINED ORAL CONTRACEPTIVE PILL?

 HOW IS IT TAKEN?

 The pill is taken by mouth every day.
 Most pill types come in a box of three to four sachets with each sachet containing a month’s supply of pills.
-Each pill sachet contains hormone pills that you usually take for three weeks, and inactive or sugar pills (which help you to keep the habit of taking the pill every day) that you take for seven days before starting the hormone pills again.
+Each pill sachet contains hormone pills that you usually take for three weeks, and inactive or sugar pills (which help you to keep the habit of taking the pill every day) that you take before starting the active pills again.
 You can also take the hormone pills for longer than three weeks so that you skip periods.
 If you think you would like to do this discuss it with your doctor.

 WHO CAN TAKE THE PILL?